erv-teo/tp/docs/DeveloperGuide.md

 2. Finding a patient by NRIC

-    1. Prerequisites: There exist a patient with the NRIC `A1234567B` in the patient records.
+    1. Prerequisites: There exist a patient with the NRIC `A1234567B` in the address book.

     1. Test case: `find ic\A1234567`<br>
        Expected: The patient with the NRIC `A1234567B` is shown.

     1. Test case: `find ic\a1234567b`<br>
-       Expected: Similar to previous.

-    1. Test case: `find n\Smith`<br>
        Expected: Similar to previous.

     1. Test case: `find ic\`<br>